seansfkelley/react-layered-chart/README.md

 ### Running the Examples

 After installing, run `npm run dev:js` and `npm run dev:css`, then visit [localhost:8080](http://localhost:8080/).
-You can pan with shift-click-drag and zoom with shift-scroll.
+You can pan by dragging and zoom by scrolling.

 ### Future